CityScope/CS_Urban_Indicators/README.md

 ## Custom accessibility indicator

 The same class can be used to define a heatmap or accessiblity indicator, as opposed to a numeric indicator.
-First, set the class property *category* equal to 'heatmap' or to 'access'.
+First, set the class property *indicator_type* equal to 'heatmap' or to 'access'.
 This will flag the indicator as a heatmap and will tell the Handler class what to do with it.
 Second, make sure that the *return_indicator* function returns a list of features or a geojson.
 The example below shows an indicator that returns noise for every point in the center of a grid cell.
 Because this indicator needs the coordinates of table to return the geojson, it sets the property *requires_geometry* to True.